Is Costa Rica safe for pregnant women?

 The Special Groups and their Specific Precautions:

 CDC made special recommendations for 3 Special groups of people.
-The 3 groups are (1) women who are pregnant, (2) partners of pregnant women, (3) couples considering having a child or getting pregnant.
+The 3 groups are (1) women who are pregnant, (2) partners of pregnant women, and (3) couples considering having a child or getting pregnant.

 - The first special group that should take maximum protection in pregnant women.
 Pregnant women should not travel to any part of Costa Rica that is 6,500 feet below as the spread of the virus is more distinct in those areas.
 However, if pregnant women have to travel, then they must consult their doctors before traveling.